Mobius1/xperience/README.md

 The function will be called both when the player reaches the rank and drops to the rank.

+You can check whether the player reached or dropped to the new rank by utilising the `rankUp` parameter.

 ```lua
 Config.Ranks = {
     [1] = { XP = 0 },